How Much Does a 300 Room Hotel Cost to Build?

 Convention and Group Business: Properties with 300+ rooms and proportional meeting space can compete for regional conventions, corporate meetings, and group business that smaller hotels cannot accommodate.

-300-Room Hotel Budget Distribution
+What Is 300-Room Hotel Budget Distribution?

 Understanding how your $60-150 million budget allocates across categories helps identify optimization opportunities and ensures no cost category is overlooked.